James-Burch/Project2-CI/README.md

 - I have displayed these buttons in the middle of the screen for all screen sizes between each car to make it obvious to the user that they are selecting higher or lower between the 2 displayed cars.

 ![Image to show the higher or lower buttons](assets/readme-images/higherorlowerbtn.png)
-- I have used consistent CSS to style the buttons and score display throughout my page, I beleive this creates a better overall user experience.
+- I have used consistent CSS to style the buttons and score display throughout my page, I believe this creates a better overall user experience.
 #### Fail screen buttons
 - The fail screen buttons have 2 options, one to play again and restart the same game and second one to allow the user to return to the main menu.
  - Play again: This button has an event listener attached so that when the button is clicked it activates the code to start the game over and reset the score, this then displays the game screen again.